Welcome to the Online Resources page for families!

 & Learning Resources

-Lots of performers, authors, and companies are making free content available online to help families cope with the difficulties brought on by social distancing measures.
+Performers, authors, and companies are making free content available online to help families cope with the difficulties brought on by social distancing measures.
 Check them out!

 Looking for books on Coronavirus for children?
 Check out this list of free eBooks, meant to help parents and educators talk about COVID-19 and how it has affected our lives with kids.
 Books in many languages, including Spanish available.
 Thank you to the NYC School Library System for compiling this awesome resource!